 Scrap Fabric Project : DIY Plant Bag

-Before we jump right into the DIY Plant Bag tutorial, let me preface this fabric project by saying that I’m not a seamstress.
-I can sew a straight line and make envelope pillows but that’s the extent of my sewing skills.
+Let me preface this fabric project by saying that I’m not a seamstress.
+I can sew a straight line, but that’s the extent of my sewing skills.
 So, if you are looking for a BEGINNER FABRIC PROJECT, then this is going to be perfect for you.

-- I used leather and an old rug
+- Scrap fabric (I used leather remnants and an old rug)

 - Fabric scissors